ephraim-k/Shop_Database/README.md

-# Ecommerce Management DBMS Project
+# Management DBMS Project

-As a part of our University Curriculum, we made this project for Database Management Systems (DBMS) - ITE1003.<br>
+As a part of our University Curriculum, we made this project for Database Management Systems (DBMS).<br>
 This project contains theoretical as well as implementation in SQL.<br>
 If you liked the repo do :star: it.